dart-targets/enigma/README.md

 If you're using the web console, `dart-targets` is the teacher name and `enigma/LANG` is the assignment name (replacing `LANG` with `dart`, `java`, or `python`).
 If you want to be able to submit your completed project to a teacher, use `TEACHER:dart-targets` as the teacher name (replacing `TEACHER` with your teacher's GitHub username).

 Because I actually want this assignment to be available to teachers if they want to use it, I am not publicly releasing solutions.
 [Contact me](mailto:jack@jackthakar.com) if you're a teacher who would like to see the solutions.
-Please specify which language.

 ### Overview ###